Trump threatens to use military to quell violent protests across US

 The nationwide protests sparked by the killing of Floyd have left at least five people dead.
-Over 4,000 people have been arrested and curfews imposed in at least 40 cities following the violent protests..
+Over 4,000 people have been arrested and curfews imposed in at least 40 cities..

 ALSO READ